MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/eol/comparison-mse-mi.md

 ### Social insights
 Listen to what customers and competitors are saying, and track how their sentiment changes over time through automatic sentiment analysis and conversation analytics.
-Leverage the power of AI to detect intent within social posts and help you identify new leads or respond to service questions.
+Leverage the power of artificial intelligence (AI) to detect intent within social posts and help you identify new leads or respond to service questions.

 | Social Insights Capabilities  |  Market Insights |  Microsoft Social Engagement |
 |---|---|---|